numerica-ideas/community/web/spring-boot-actuator/README.md

 ### 5. Monitoring Health and Readiness in Production

 In production environments, it is essential to continuously monitor the health and readiness of your application.
-Actuator's health and readiness endpoints are valuable tools for this purpose.
+Spring Boot Actuator's health and readiness endpoints are valuable tools for this purpose.
 Monitoring tools and services can make periodic requests to these endpoints to ensure that your application remains in a healthy and ready state.

 Proactive monitoring allows your team to address potential issues before they escalate, ensuring a smooth user experience and minimizing downtime.